 Conversation Starters

-"What is the best way to abregous a book?"
+"In your opinion, what is the best way to abregous a long book for a movie adaptation?"

 Journal Prompts